andreapdr/andreapdr.github.io/about.md

 Hi 👋 My name is Andrea Pedrotti and I am a PhD Student in Computer Science at the `University of Pisa` (Italy).
 I am also a research fellow at the `National Council of Reseach` (CNR) where I am a member of the `Artificial Intelligence for Media and Humanities laboratory` (AIMH).

-My main interests lay in the `Heterogeneous Representation Learning` field, with a NLP/linguist background.
+My main interests lay in the `Heterogeneous Representation Learning` field, with a NLP/linguistic background.
 As I have worked on multi-lingual representations, I am now moving towards multi-modal (or heterogeneous) representations.

 I have received my master's degree in Digital Humanities at the University of Pisa with the thesis `"Heterogeneous Document Embeddings for Cross-Lingual Text-Classification"`, supervised by Fabrizio Sebastiani and Alejandro Moreo.

-During 2022, I have spent a few months at the HD NLP Group of Heidelberg University (Germany) under the supervision of Prof. Dr. Anette Frank.
+During 2022, I have spent a few months at the HD NLP Group of Heidelberg University (Germany) under the supervision of Prof. Dr. Anette Frank working on the assessment of Video-and-Language Models.

+In 2023, I have visited the Language Technology Lab at Cambridge Univeristy (Engalnd), where I have worked on the interplay between multi-language and multi-modal models.

 You can find my :
 - projects at [GitHub][my-github]